 Cybersecurity is an incredibly complex topic.
-Even the most brilliant minds will not understand a lot of it unless they spend of time learning about the topic.
+Even the most brilliant minds will not understand a lot of it unless they spend a lot of time learning about the topic.
 Executives do not have that luxury and must depend on their mid to lower-level managers.
 Yet those managers are often not in a place of power to effect change.
 In other cases, those managers may resist doing the right thing because it causes them extra effort, or the requirements are difficult to implement.
 Leaders need a way of understanding where they stand in the way of risk so that they can figure out where they want to invest and improve their data security practice.

 When conflicts between Infrastructure Teams, Development, DevOps, and Security occur, how do they get resolved?
 It all starts with having a good system for tracking KPI’s (Key Performance Indicators).